We are looking for committed and enthusiastic new trustees to join our Board. Are you interested? Find out more by contacting email@example.com

 There are so many incredible organisations working hard for our kiwi kids and we are proud to be one of them.
 We know we are making a difference to young peoples lives by giving them music – maybe you can too?
 It is as easy as learning the ukulele!
 Your gift can be directly deposited through internet banking to our account:

 02 0192 0103935 001 (NZ Ukulele Trust BNZ) under “DONATION NZUT”, and include your name for our reference.
-Then, fill out the rest of the form below.
+Then, email us at firstname.lastname@example.org.
 We will email your tax deductible receipt when your gift pops up in our account.

 Whaiora Hotere – Education